wpwupingwp/novowrap/README.md

 homology with given reference (or taxonomy name).
 # Prerequisite
 ## Hardware
-The assembly function will calls NOVOPlasty, which requires 2 GB memory for 1 GB uncompressed data.
+The assembly function will call NOVOPlasty, which requires 2 GB memory for 1 GB uncompressed data.

-The other functions could run in normal computer and have no extra requirements for memory, CPU, et al.
+The other functions could run in normal computers and have no extra requirements for memory, CPU, et al.

 The software requires Internet for the first run to install the missing dependencies.
-Then, it could works if offline, but better with connection.
+Then, it could work if offline, but better with connection.
 ## Software
 For portable version, nothing need to be installed manually.